heiniglab/plaque-atlas-mapping/README.md

+# Plaque scRNAseq Dataset Annotation

-This repository contains the script to automatically annotate plaque scRNAseq datasets with out atlas.
+This repository contains a script to automatically annotate plaque scRNAseq datasets using our atlas.

-How to use it
+## How to Use

-Install neccesary packages:
+### Install Necessary Packages

-Python:
+#### Python:
 - gdown
 - scanpy
 - scarches